Make your voice heard and be involved at the first EOSC Stakeholder Forum organised by EOSCpilot in The Square, Brussels, on 28-29 November 2017.

 - Discuss the practical possibilities of the EOSC and identify minimal viable products to deliver European added value e.g. architecture, functionalities, training or collaborative tools, with all stakeholders and assess their feasibility, value, cost, sustainability, openness and user-friendliness.

-- Prioritize the roadmap with stakeholders identifying the most urgent steps they believe are necessary to build the EOSC, and by comparing ideas in Panel Discussions.
+- Prioritize the implementation roadmap with stakeholders identifying the most urgent steps they believe are necessary to build the EOSC, and by comparing ideas in Panel Discussions.

 - Present and discuss possible governance, funding and business models to sustain the EOSC aiming at light and Pan-European frameworks.
+Shape and show your interest in taking part of the EOSC Advisory Stakeholder Forum.

 - Share Good Practices and local initiatives fostering Open Science, which could be generalized to the EOSC, including the EOSC Pilot Science Demonstrators, and other Open Science friendly organisations and associations, in order to inspire all EOSC builders.